 - Different manufacturers generate MTF through different methods which make comparing MTF data between companies difficult to interpret.
 Additionally, not all lens companies release MTF data which can make finding the charts difficult.

-- Although MTF chart provides data about the sharpness and contrast of a lens, it ignores other very important factors when comparing lenses such as vignetting, distortion, and lens flare.
+- Although the MTF chart provides data about the sharpness and contrast of a lens, it ignores other very important factors when comparing lenses such as vignetting, distortion, and lens flare.

 FINDING THE “SWEET SPOT” OF A LENS

 The aperture corresponding to the maximum MTF is the so-called “sweet spot” of a lens since images will generally have the best sharpness and contrast at this setting.
-From the above chart it clear that the sweet spot is at f/5.6 in the center and f/8 at edge.
+From the above chart it is clear that the sweet spot is at f/5.6 in the center and f/8 at edge.